azdaly/NLPWork/README.md

 ## Publications worth reading:

  * [Black sheep paper](https://dl.acm.org/doi/abs/10.1145/2509558.2509563?casa_token=xByjqpBg-PQAAAAA%3AnQlfSI4-OdkAvaD9r8kDz4ZMunYV1lfxE2d4-Or22zJZrOEZ6rwXPv3tlBdfFZ5K84S8OjGhSrhxcA) - Paper discussing reporting bias, in which we don't talk about the obvious, thus preventing models from learning basic facts (e.g. sheep are generally white).
+Work (e.g. [ERNIE publication](https://arxiv.org/pdf/1905.07129.pdf)) has been done to solve this problem.
+Multi-models (including images, other media) can also correct this.